EtienneLamoureux/TQVaultAE/README.md

 **Q. Does TQVaultAE modify my items?
 The stats I see are not the same as the ones ingame.**

-*A. No, unless you specifically use the "item edition" options, TQVaultAE doesn't alter items in any way.
+*A. No, unless you specifically use the cheats, TQVaultAE doesn't alter items in any way.
 The difference you see is simply due to the way stats are generated in Titan Quest: each item has base stats and a unique seed that modifies those stats.
 TQVaultAE only displays the base stats (and not the modifications due to the RNG).*